-Output node/Output This is compulsory.
-If voltage mode is selected it is the source name of the circuit node to which the gain of all circuit name of the circuit node to which the gain of all circuit sources will be calculated It is the node name as it appears in the netlist.
+Output node/Output source This is compulsory.
+If voltage mode is selected it is the name of the circuit node to which the gain of all circuit sources will be calculated It is the node name as it appears in the netlist.
 Usually the schematic's netlist generator chooses the node names but we recommend that when running a transfer function analysis that you assign a user defined name to your designated output node.
-To find out how to do this see "Finding and Specifying Net Names" on page 64.
+To find out how to do this see "Finding and"

+Specifying Net Names" on page 63.